The location is great, it`s affordable, and with improvements this house could become the home you have always wanted. There`s just one problem...

 And because a home renovation mortgage is a simple one-time closing just like any other purchase or refinance, you eliminate the need for a second mortgage, construction loan, home equity line of credit, or other, more costly methods of financing.

-As an example; if the purchase price of a house is $300,000 with the improvements estimated at $100,000 and the appraiser determines the after improved value to be $400,000, then the down payment and the mortgage will be based off the $400,000 after improved value.
+To Illustrate; Let's assume the purchase price of a house is $300,000 with the improvements estimated at $100,000 and the appraiser determines the after improved value to be $400,000, then the down payment and the mortgage will be based off the $400,000 after improved value.

 For a Conventional FannieMae HomeStyle® loan, the minimum down payment for an owner occupied single family home is 3%.
 For an FHA 203(k) loan, the down payment can be as little as 3.5% on a 1-4 unit home.
 Using this example, with only $12,000 down (3% of $400,000), a home buyer can purchase this single family home for $300,000 and set aside $100,000 after closing to the necessary improvements!